Wayne82/wayne82.github.io/_drafts/learn-linear-algebra-a-different-way.md

   $$T(u + v) = T(u) + T(v)$$

   $$T(cv) = cT(v)$$

+  * Examples: rotation matrix, projection matrix, etc.

+> 📝 Notes
+>
+> * Linear maps can be represented by matrices once you choose a basis for the domain and codomain vector spaces.
+> * Changing the basis gives different representations, but the underlying transformation is the same!
+> * Much of linear algebra is about finding the "best" basis to understand a map (diagonalization, orthogonal bases).
+>

 * **Null space (kernel)**, the set of vectors in **V** that map to the zero vector in **W**.

   $$Null(T) = \{v \in V | T(v) = 0\}$$